Health Services is open to all undergraduate students and seminarians.

 Evaluation and treatment of acute illness/injury

-Management of chronic disease or disability in collaboration with student’s primary care provider
+Management of chronic disease or disability in collaboration with the student’s primary care provider

 Medications: most medications prescribed by the doctor are available on site

-All undergraduate students and seminarians are eligible to use Health Services.
-Health Services itself does not accept insurance, although students are strongly encouraged to be insured and to carry their insurance card with them on campus.
-A student should have health insurance in the event diagnostic testing outside Health Services would be indicated or in the case of emergency.
+Insurance is not required to utilize Health Services.
+However, students are strongly encouraged to be insured and to carry their insurance card with them on campus.
+A student should have health insurance in the event diagnostic testing outside of Health Services would be indicated or in the case of emergency.
 It is advantageous for the student’s current insurance information to be on file in Health Services for such referrals, or emergencies.